cnnrbrn/javascript-guide/variables/concatenation.md

 # Joining strings

-We can join strings together using either the `+` sign or template literals.
+We can join strings together using either concatenation with the `+` sign or template literals.

 These two methods are often used with the `innerHTML` method to dynamically create HTML elements from data from an API call.